THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We applied five coats of the epoxy primer to the minikeel, and then three coats of the International antifoul.
 In between coats of the epoxy primer we painted with primer and antifoul the spots that had been under the blocks.
 Finally, the Vivid antifoul was used around our sail drives.

 Understandably, this took us a lot of time.
-We had to plan carefully around the weather, and while we did luck out with a lot of sunny days, there were a few days were we couldn’t get as many coats on as we would have liked.
+We had to plan carefully around the weather, and while we did luck out with a lot of sunny days, there were a few days where we couldn’t get as many coats on as we would have liked.

 Dry times were very important.
 The longest dry time was a minimum of 6 hours between coats of the Vivid antifoul, while the shortest dry time ended up being one hour between the last coat of the epoxy primer and the first coat of antifoul on the minikeels.
 It was that short because you’re supposed to do the thumbprint test on the primer, and when it’s still tacky but no primer sticks to your finger, you start adding the antifoul.

 The quality of our work will only be determined by time.
-Will our work be better than a professionals?
+Will our work be better than a professional’s?
 On one hand, we are inexperienced at painting boat bottoms.
 On the other hand, we have a lot of motivation to get all the details and do everything perfectly correct.
-We would like this paint to last us two years, so we will keep an eye on the wear and see if we last to early 2019!
+We would like this paint to last two years, so we will keep an eye on the wear and see if we last to early 2019!